kodexa-labs/aws-eks-cdk/README.md

 # What is AWS EKS CDK?

-A AWS CDK (Amazon Web Services Cloud Development Kit) deployment will be used to create the following for our
+An AWS CDK (Amazon Web Services Cloud Development Kit) deployment will be used to create the following for our
 installation:

-* VPC (Virtual Private Cloud)
+* VPC: Virtual Private Cloud
-* EKS Cluster (Amazon Elastic Kubernetes Service).
+* EKS Cluster: Amazon Elastic Kubernetes Service
-* 3 x S3 buckets (for storing assets, objects and caching)
+* 3 x S3 buckets: for storing assets, objects, and caching)
-* RDS Postgres database for metadata and data storage in Kodexa
+* RDS Postgres: database for metadata and data storage in Kodexa

 ## AWS Cloud Shell

-Go to your AWS Console and from there search for Cloud Shell, and then launch an instance.
+Go to your AWS Console and from there search for "Cloud Shell."
+Then launch an instance.

 Once you have a Cloud Shell instance available you can simply run the following command to clone this repository to your shell.